 RLR’s Wills & Estates group provides comprehensive estate planning for our clients.
 Our focus is on the smooth transition of wealth to future generations and charitable organizations with minimal tax or other negative financial consequences.
 Our services range from the preparation of wills, powers of attorney and representation agreements to advising trustees, implementing family trusts, and conducting estate and trust litigation.

-If you are an Indigenous person, there are other other considerations that need to be taken into account when you are dealing with wills and estates.
+If you are an Indigenous person, there are other considerations that need to be taken into account when you are dealing with wills and estates.
 We have experience advising and representing Indigenous people with respect to inter-generational wealth transfers and estate planning matters.

 See our Aboriginal Law page for more information.